stephandoh/PEW-Retail-Dashboard-/README.md

 # PEW-Retail-Dashboard-
 A Business Intelligence (BI) project built using Power BI to analyze PEW Retail Inc.'s global sales, tax, and customer data.
-This project demonstrates the use of data modeling, visualization, and insights to inform business decisions
+This project demonstrates the use of data modeling, visualization, and insights to inform business decisions.
+These are the specific questions that needed to be answered.
+1. How much tax do they pay based on the various regions they do business in?
+2. What is the number of orders received by various product categories
+3. Who are the top 5 customers in consuming their products
+4. How many orders are received by various regions to various categories and products?

 <img width="702" alt="Screenshot 2024-12-10 165804" src="https://github.com/user-attachments/assets/2961afb3-7807-46ca-a49a-fd49aaab1986">